Unity MCP Integration Framework

 ```

-* Replace `path/to/index.js` with the actual path (use escaped backslashes for Windows or forward slashes)
+\* Replace `path/to/index.js` with the actual path (escape backslashes "\\\\" or use forward slashes "/" in Windows)

 ## 🔌 Architecture

-The Unity MCP framework consists mainly of two components:
+The Unity MCP framework mainly consists of two components:

 ### 1. Unity C# Plugin